What is CBD?

 Are Native Remedy CBD products third-party lab tested for quality?

 Yes!
-Our raw CBD is first tested for quality at SC Labs in California for safety and quality and then our finished products are tested a second time at Desert Valley Testing in Phoenix, Arizona for quality and potency.
+Our organically grown, raw CBD is first tested for quality and safety and then our finished products are tested a second time at Desert Valley Testing in Phoenix, Arizona for quality, safety and potency.
 All of our products will have lab results available online.
 Look at the label on your bottle and locate the batch code.
-All of our third party testing results can be found here.
+All of our third party testing results can be found here .

 What is the difference between CBD Tinctures and CBD Oil?